google/coset/README.md

 This crate supports `no_std`, but uses the `alloc` crate.
 The `std` feature enables methods that use `std::io::Read` and `std::io::Write`.

+## Features

+This crate includes two features.

+- `std` enables methods for serialization that use `std::io::Read` and `std::io::Write`, and consequently uses `std`.
+- `tags` enables serialization of tagged CBOR structures.
+Enabling this feature requires `std` support in the `serde_cbor` dependency.

 ## Working on the Code

 Local coding conventions are enforced by the [continuous integration jobs](.github/workflows) and include: